darriagada/Vapor-Kit/README.md

 I'm very much nostalgic for older systems interfaces and retro artworks and sometimes you need a quick template to showcase something.
 These are my favorite ones.

 ### Disclaimer
-As you can see, these are not 1:1 recreations, I took some creative liberties due to retina resolutions where older UIs look tiny compared to CRT screens.
+As you can see, these are not 1:1 recreations, I took some creative liberties.
 But they do the trick.

 Have fun! ⚡️